StefanSchubert/sabi/README.md

 We are using JPA managed Entities in combination with DAOs.
 The DAOs are used as repositories, which are responsible to manage all CRUD and other persistence operations.
-The intention of this layer to isolate the application from the datalayer, through which we are allowed to do persistence refactorings (e.g. for performance sake) withing mingling with the object models used on the client site.
+The intention of this layer to isolate the application from the datalayer, through which we are allowed to do persistence refactorings (e.g. for performance sake) without mingling with the object models used on the client site.
 Or in other words, we are able to evolve data and application layer independently.
 So all DAOs will never return an entity, but TransportObjects.